 Before starting her treatment, Vicki asked what might have been a life-saving question, “Is there anything else I can do?”

-There are hundreds of scientific studies pointing out that the standard American diet increases the incidence and growth of cancer.
+There are hundreds of scientific studies suggesting that the standard American diet increases the incidence and growth of several kinds of cancer.

 The book, The China Study1, had just been published the year Vicki was diagnosed.
-We talked about the significant correlation the research found between animal protein and increased cancer risk.
-We also discussed data suggesting that certain phytonutrients rev up our immune system to kill cancer cells.
+We talked about the highly significant correlation the research had found between animal protein and increased cancer risk.
+We also discussed data suggesting that certain phytonutrients seem to rev up our immune system to enhance its ability to kill cancer cells.

-Vicki immediately changed her diet to focus on eating only nutrient rich foods.
-Following the findings in The China Study, she avoided all meat and dairy.
+But Vicki was seeking every advantage and quickly changed her diet, focusing on eating phytonutrient rich foods.
+Following the findings in The China Study, she avoided meat and dairy.

 She endured nearly two years of aggressive cancer therapy, including two extra courses of radiation therapy to new areas of bone metastasis.
 Her last treatment was in October 2007.
-She remains cancer free and continues to love her “anti-cancer” diet.
+She remains cancer free.

-Vicki’s battle with cancer ignited her enthusiasm for her job as a sixth grade science teacher and her daily appreciation for life.
-Her daughter, Olivia, graduates from high school this spring.
+Vicki’s battle with cancer ignited her enthusiasm for her job as a sixth grade science teacher and her intense appreciation for life.
+Her daughter, Olivia, graduated from high school in the spring of 2018.